mikestopcontinues/metalsmith-publish/Readme.md

 ### Unlisted

 Removes the `collection` metadata, useful for publishing internally wihtout adding it to your posts lists or RSS feeds.
+Use it after `collection` plugin.

 ```markdown
 ---